-Make sure you buy a pair that are oversized; otherwise they are very difficult to get off with the extra socks.
+Make sure you buy gumboots that are oversized; otherwise they are very difficult to get off with the extra socks.

-A smoker is the next vital tool.
-Smoke from pine needles, cardboard or eggboxes serves to calm the bees when they get wild.
+A smoker is the next vital tool when discussing beekeeping equipment.
+Smoke from pine needles, cardboard or egg boxes serves to calm the bees when they get wild.
 NEVER WORK WITH BEES WITHOUT THIS VITAL PIECE OF EQUIPMENT, AND MAKE SURE IT'S BURNING PROPERLY.

 SCREW-DRIVER / Hive tool

-You can purchase a special "hive tool" for R70 but I prefer a good strong screw-driver.
+You can purchase a special "hive tool" for R120 but I also like a good strong screw-driver.
 This tool is used for prizing the hive open and removing frames.
 A little pocket for both a hive tool and a screw-driver is better still.
 They easily get lost in long grass, so choose a tool with a bright colour.
 I'm red-green colour blind, so a red screwdriver in green grass....

 A small roller to imbed the wire into the wax foundation sheets is a vital little piece.
 Inexpensive.
 WAXING HONEYBEE FRAMES ...

-So, about R1,500 will buy all the accessories you need to make a start with your beekeeping.
-About $200 though I'm not au fait with American prices.
+So, about R3,000 ($210) will buy all the accessories you need to make a start with your beekeeping.
+Obviously prices in other countries will vary.

 If you have five or less hives, and another friendly beekeeper in the neighbourhood, you can probably get away without further equipment.

-However, once you get to more than five hives, you'll want an honey-extractor to remove the honey.
-A small hand-operated extractor costs R4300 ($600+) and a large electric operated extractor like mine about 4x that.
+However, once you get to more than five hives, you'll want a honey-extractor to remove the honey.
+A small hand-operated extractor costs R7000 ($500+) and a large electric operated extractor like mine R35,000 ($2500).
 It is an essential piece of equipment, since you probably want your honey in bottles.

 A settling tank with a honey-tap is quite important too.
 We'll get on to why and what this does later.
-I can't find a price, but say R1500.
+I can't find a price, but say R2500.